jeek-on-git/PSHostFile/README.md

 PowerShell Module for managing Windows Host file.

 ## Overview
 This module provides an easy way to manage the Windows 'hosts' file.
-It creates a PowerShell object out of the host file thereby making it easy to modify the Host file.
+It creates a PowerShell object out of the host file thereby making it easy to modify using the familar PowerShell Verb-Noun commands.

 ## Getting Start
 Start by installing the module